AaronBertrand/ParamParser/README.md

 ### What does it do

 For now, it just outputs a `PSCustomObject` to the console using `Write-Output`.
-I showed an abbreviated sample above, but the elements in the output are, perhaps not in the most logical order at present:
+I showed an abbreviated sample above, but the elements in the output are, ungrouped and perhaps not in the most logical order at present:

 - **`Id`**:
-  - Simply a row number incremented for every fragment visited.
+  - A simple counter incremented for every fragment visited.
 - **`ModuleId`**:
-  - A counter that increments for every new procedure or function body we encounter.
+  - A counter that increments for every new procedure or function body we encounter (this has no relation to `object_id`).
 - **`ObjectName`**:
-  - The name of the object.
+  - The one- or two-part name of the object.
 - **`ParamId`**:
   - A counter that increments for every new parameter we encounter inside a module.
-(Currently 0-based but this should be 1-based.)
 - **`StatementType`**:
   - Whether it's `create`/`alter`/`create or alter` | `procedure` / `function`.
+When pulling from a database, this will always be `create`.
 - **`DataType`**:
   - Properly defined data type _as written_ - e.g. this will show `float(23)` if that's what the module defines, even if that isn't the data type stored in `sys.parameters`.
 - **`DefaultValue`**:
-  - The literal text supplied by default, whether it's a string or numeric literal, an ODBC literal, or an identifier like `GETDATE()`.
+  - The literal text supplied by default, whether it's a string or numeric literal, an ODBC literal, or a string disguised as an identifier (e.g. `GETDATE`).
 - **`IsOutput`**:
   - Whether the parameter is defined as `OUT`/`OUTPUT`.
 - **`IsReadOnly`**: